Seeking a Window Tint Exemption for PMLE? We Can Help!

 Questions Your Doctor May Ask About Polymorphous Light Eruption (PMLE)

-How long do your symptoms typically last? - To gauge the duration and impact of PMLE flare-ups.
+How long do your reactions typically last?

 Frequently Asked Questions